 How to Store

-Allow the soup cool to room temperature and then place in an airtight container.
+Refrigerator: Allow the soup cool to room temperature and then place in an airtight container.
 It will keep well in fridge for up to four days.

-Yes, soup is such a great freezer meal!
+To freeze: This soup is such a great freezer meal!
 Once it has cooled, transfer it to an airtight container and it will keep frozen for up to three months.
 Thaw the soup in the fridge overnight before reheating.

-Place a portion of chilled soup in a pot on the stove top and cook over low heat.
+To reheat: Place a portion of chilled soup in a pot on the stove top and cook over low heat.
 Slowly heat the soup through, while stirring every once in a while.
 Don’t reheat at too high of a heat, as the soup may stick to the bottom of the pan.
 You just need to warm it through.

 You may also wish to add some extra broth to thin it out as it tends to thicken up the longer it sits.